JonTimus/JonTimus/README.md

-- 👋 Hi, I’m @JonTimus
+- 👋 Hi, I’m Akhmadjon Muslimov
 - 👀 I’m interested in philosophy, humor, solving meaningful problems, deep conversations, art, science and technology, minimalism, adventure, books and working with creative teams.
 - 🌱 I’m currently pursuing Master's in Computer Science at the University of Texas at Arlington.
 Looking for exiciting SWE job opportunities.